On the minimum number of chips allowing an infinite Chip-firing game: Background and notations

 A directed multigraph is said to be \textit{strongly connected} if, for any ordered pair $(v,w) \in V \times V$ where $v \neq w$, there exist a natural number $p \in \N_+$ and a finite sequence $v_0,\dots,v_p$ of vertices such that $v_0=v, v_p=w$ and $E(v_i,v_{i+1}) \geq 1$ for all $i \in [[0,p-1]].$

 We shall now fix some notations with respect to the Chip-firing game.
-Let $G =(V,E)$ be a directed loop-free multigraph (generally assumed to be strongly connected, although it is not required for the general definition of the game).
+Let $G =(V,E)$ be a directed multigraph.
 A configuration (of chips) on $G$ is any function from $V$ to $\N$.
 Given a configuration, a vertex $v$ of $G$ can \textit{fire} if it has more chips than $d^+(v).$ Given an initial configuration of chips $C_0$, a \textit{legal game} is a function $C : \N \to \N^V$ such that

 \begin{enumerate} \item[$\bullet$] $C(0)= C_0.$ \item[$\bullet$] $C(n+1)= C(n)$ if no vertices can fire a chip given the configuration $C(n)$. \item[$\bullet$] If a vertex can fire given the configuration $C(n)$ then there is such a vertex $v^*$ such that $C(n+1)(v^*) = C(n)(v^*)-d^+(v^*)$ and $C(n+1)(v) = C(n)(v) + E(v^*,v)$ for all $v \neq v^*.$ One says that $v^*$ is fired or activated. \end{enumerate}